 I've always enjoyed othello, so I figured it would be a great game to apply various ML algorithms to, from a simple greedy search algorithm to training a reinforcement learning (RL) agent.

-In the javascript game above you can play against the following five different algorithms of increasing complexity:
+In the javascript game below you can play against the following five different algorithms of increasing complexity

 Random Choice